Elvis Presley and Similar Cookbooks as Gifts

-- Madeline Kahn -- Foot Cookies -- Appropriate, since she was in Young Frankenstein.
+- Madeline Kahn: Foot Cookies, appropriate since she was in Young Frankenstein (1974).

 The Truck Food Cookbook: 150 Recipes and Ramblings from America's Best Restaurants on Wheels by John T. Edge

-Cebntral Ohio has finally caught the food truck wave and become inundated with multiple dozens of food trucks with International cuisines.
+Central Ohio has finally caught the food truck wave and become inundated with multiple dozens of food trucks with International cuisines.
 We now have a food truck pod just west of Downtown where you can order foods at trucks in the parking lot and go inside to enjoy them at lunch and dinnertime.
-Other times, the space at 400 W. Rich Street is used for the Columbus Winter Famer's Market and similar events.
-Several times a year, food trucks gather at Columbus Commons Park on High Street in the middle of Downtown and sales from these gatherngs benefit local chairities.

 Mr. Edge's book is one of the best on the market for food truck food recipoes.
 You will love it and so will any recipient that enjoys something different.

 Those Crazy Sixties

 The Mad, Mad, Mad, Mad Sixties Cookbook: More than 100 Retro Recipes for the Modern Cook is by Rick Rodgers.